Boran99/Boran-Chen-Fall25/README.md

-big change to the board function. now the task board will automatic move from 3 boards add the start time and end time add the count down
+big change to the board function. now the task board will automatic move from 3 boards add the start time and end time add the count down add the drag function

 LOTS of bug fix
 LOTS LOTS of bug fix
 change float animation to make it more resonable.

 Future plans:
-Trying to make this page layout more resonable
-Going to add more css animation in the project
+trying to add the function that could add time